MightySpaceman/PyScare/README.md

 # PyScare V1.0
-Grabs a bunch of your details and sets it as your desktop background, as well as a note from 'anonymous'.
+Grabs a bunch of your details (ripped from my [UltimateGrabber](https://github.com/MightySpaceman/UltimateGrabber) project) and sets it as your desktop background, as well as a note from 'anonymous'.
 Can be run as [EXE](https://github.com/MightySpaceman/PyScare/releases/latest) so that you do not need python installed on the host machine - fun for trolling people...

+You can change the cover icon of the EXE using a tool such as [Resource Hacker](http://www.angusj.com/resourcehacker/#download) if you please.

 Example: